 Configure the following settings:

-Exclusivity Group: Ensures registrants receive only one message per trigger and group.
-Select an exclusivity group, or select Other and enter a name to create a new one.
+Exclusivity Group: Select an exclusivity group, or select Other and enter a name to create a new one.
+The exclusivity group makes sure registrants receive only one message per trigger and group.

-Group Priority: Appears if you select an exclusivity group.
-Enter the priority as a number, with 1 being the highest.
-See Exclusivity groups and priorities for details.
+Group Priority: Enter the priority as a number, with 1 as the highest priority.
+This setting appears when you select an exclusivity group.
+See Exclusivity groups and priorities.

-Custom Merge Fields: Select exports to be used as merge fields in the message body.
+Custom Merge Fields: Select exports to use as merge fields in the message body.

-Custom Filters: Add filters to determine which registrants receive the message.
+Custom Filters: Add filters that determine which registrants receive the message.

 Select Save.